-East Barnet School has a long and proud history, with only four Headteachers leading the school over a period of 75 years.
+East Barnet School has a long and proud history, with only five Headteachers leading the school over a period of over 80 years.
 Once students join our school, they begin a lifetime’s association with our community, and many come back to work as teachers or support staff, whilst others send their own children (and even grandchildren) to the school, or offer support as mentors, coaches, interviewers, etc. We also offer former students opportunities for work placements so that they can gain experience, careers advice, or just a sense of belonging to such a vibrant and stimulating community.
 Former members of staff also remain part of our community, and many of them come back for social occasions or even for career advice and support.

 The formal opening of our new school building in March 2011, brought together at least one student from every year group since the school opened in 1937, as well as many dignitaries, local headteachers, and friends of EBS; many visitors described it as the most moving and inspiring day they had spent in any school.
 Former EBS students came from Australia, New Zealand, and from all parts of the United Kingdom.
 Both of my daughters, who also attended our school, felt very privileged to represent their year groups (a very large number of our staff send their children to EBS), as did many members of staff (about 20 members of staff were former students).